SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/Diary.md

  - 16/09/2024	15:00h

-Though the course may be usefull for Students with a TFG development in a lab, it seems pointles in our case.
+Though the course may be usefull for Students with a TFG developed in a lab, it seems pointles in our case.

 ## Meetings and appointments